What is Form 8621?

 What is Form 8621 used for?

-- to report income from a Passive Foreign Investment Company (PFIC).
+- Reporting Distributions: To report direct or indirect distributions from a Passive Foreign Investment Company (PFIC).

-- to report gains and losses on the sale of PFIC shares.
+- Reporting Gains: To report gains on the sale of PFIC stock.

 How to fill out Form 8621?